neonwatty/test-failure-queue/commands/tfq-fix-all.md

     "claudePath": "/Users/username/.claude/local/claude",
     "maxIterations": 20,
     "testTimeout": 420000,
-    "prompt": "run the failed test file {filePath} and debug any errors you encounter one at a time" }
+    "prompt": "run the failed test file {testFilePath} and debug any errors you encounter one at a time" }
 }
 ```